icon-project/icon_sdk_for_python/README.rst

 TIP
 ~~~

--  value and fee are integer with decimal point 10^18.
+-  ``value`` and ``fee`` are integer with decimal point 10^18.
 Ex) 1.10 icx =>
    1.10 X 1,000,000,000,000,000,000 = 1,100,000,000,000,000,000 loop.

+-  Need to wait for a while after transfer value.
+Because it takes time to make consensus among nodes.
+We recommend 0.3 sec at least.

 .. _successful-case-3: